ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 )
 ```
 notes
+* You can call the manifest anything you like, not only `manifest.ron`.
 * The `path` is relative to the root assets directory, not to the manifest file.
 * The `rects` coords are in order min_x, max_x, min_y, max_y.
 * `rects` is a list not a map to preserve ordering.
 For this example, in the output texture atlas "yellow" will be texture index 0,